ibexa/documentation-developer/docs/ibexa_products/headless.md

 - [[= product_name_headless =]]'s content tree has several actions available directly on its items.
 For example, no need to open a content to hide it, you can do it directly from the content tree.
 - An Image Editor offers to crop and flip images.
 When serving the image in various context, you can even set a focal point to indicate to automated cropping which part of the image should be kept.
-- A Digital Asset Management (DAM) help to crawl in your image ressources to use and reuse them in your content.
-And a DAM connector allows to also search in your images hosted on third party DAM servers.
+- A Digital Asset Management (DAM) helps you crawl through your image resources to use and reuse them in your content.
+And a DAM connector allows you to search for images hosted on third party DAM servers.

 #### Network integration